libSDL2pp/libSDL2pp/README.md

     cmake -DCMAKE_INSTALL_PREFIX=/usr/local . && make && make install

-SDL2pp installs pkg-config file, so it can be used with any build system which interacts with pkg-config, including CMake and GNU Autotools.
+SDL2pp installs pkg-config file, so it can be used with any build system that interacts with pkg-config, including CMake and GNU Autotools.
 It also installs CMake module file, which can be used from CMake directly: